 Only assays in which more than 30 variants were tested are listed. aKnown pathogenic and non-pathogenic variants used for estimating sensitivity and specificity are those classified using the multifactorial model as IARC Classes 1,2,4 or 5 (Ref.[20]), unless otherwise indicated. bAs originally published, unless otherwise stated. c Used missense variants classified by multifactorial model as IARC Classes 1,2,4 or 5 (Ref.[20]) plus the recently classified G1770V variants as pathogenic. d Used ClinVar as a source of known pathogenic and non-pathogenic variants. e Used as non-pathogenic variants Align-GVGD grade of C0 and IARC Class 1, and as pathogenic variants Align-GVGD grade of C35-C65 and IARC Class 5).

-Table 3.
-Recommended missense reference variants